 Some people make a big deal about gas vans versus diesel vans.

 And some of the arguments circle around fuel efficiency, maintenance costs, longevity, and resale value.
-A big one is that Diesel engines get more MPG, however, the increase in fuel cost basically cancels out the benefit.
+A big one is that Diesel engines get more MPG, however, typically an increase in fuel cost basically cancels out the benefit.

 Feel free to do additional research on specific brands.
 But honestly, I don’t find any of the arguments to be compelling enough to make it a primary factor for how to choose a van.